MSc Advanced Nuclear Engineering

 Financial Support/ Fees

-Applications to the MSc Advanced Nuclear Engineering for 2017/18 are open and will close on Friday 28 July 2017.
+Applications to the MSc Advanced Nuclear Engineering for 2018/19 will open in November 2017 and will close on Friday 1 June 2018.

 Information for offer holders